nils-mathieu/piscine-rust/module-04.md

 files to turn in:
     std/main.rs  Cargo.toml

+allowed symbols:
+    std::env::args
+    std::fs::File  std::io::{Write, Read, stdout, stdin}
 ```

 Create a **program** that reads an arbitrary binary file, and prints the UTF-8 strings it finds.
+When no file is provided, the standard input is used instead.

 Example: